Jswizzy/BoozeWizard/README.md

 usage:

-  type:
+  type in console, while server is running to display rest interface:

     curl localhost:8080/api

-  in console to while server is running to display rest interface.

   see this page for examples of other commands: https://spring.io/guides/gs/accessing-data-rest/